History of West Virginia

-The history of West Virginia stems from the 1861 Wheeling Convention, which was an assembly of northwestern Southern Unionist from northwestern counties of the state of Virginia.
+The history of West Virginia stems from the 1861 Wheeling Convention, which was an assembly of northwestern Southern Unionists from northwestern counties of the state of Virginia.
 They formed the Restored Government of Virginia, which purported to represent the government of the entire state of Virginia but in fact only represented those areas controlled by the Union army.
 It was recognized as the official government of the state of Virginia by Congress, and it repealed the Ordinance of Secession that Virginia made at the start of the American Civil War (1861–1865).
 It created West Virginia from the western counties under Union Army control.
 The new state was formed and recognized by the U.S. Congress on June 20, 1863, and protected by the U.S. Army.

 The area that comprises West Virginia was originally part of the British Virginia Colony (1607–1776) and the western part of the U.S. Commonwealth of Virginia (1776–1788), and state of Virginia (1788–1863).
 Western Virginia became sharply divided over the issue of secession from the Union, leading to the separation from Virginia, and formalized by West Virginia's admittance to the Union as a new state in 1863.
 West Virginia was one of five Civil War border states.

 During the late 19th and early 20th century West Virginia saw its population grow, due in large part to the economic job opportunities provided by the coal and logging industries.
 Underground mining has been replaced by surface mining, which is much safer and employs far fewer workers, Since the mid-20th century, young residents with a good education have left for better paying opportunities elsewhere, so the state has experienced a steady decline in population.
 West Virginia's history has been profoundly affected by its mountainous terrain, spectacular river valleys, and rich natural resources.
 These were all factors driving its state economy and the lifestyles of residents, as well as drawing visitors to the state.
 West Virginia's nickname is the "Mountain State" due to its landscape being largely covered by the Appalachian Mountains.